linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ```

 ### Conclusion

 With this setup:
 - **Twilio OTP** is verified first (via SMS or Voice Call).
 - After Twilio OTP verification, the user proceeds to **Duo Push Authentication**.
-- If both factors are verified, the user gains access to the SSH shell
+- If both factors are verified, the user gains access to the SSH shell.

+This guide ensures that **Twilio OTP**

 🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥😍🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😊☺️😊☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😌🫥☺️🫥☺️🫥😌🫥😌🫥🫥😌